gotwalt/deep-note/README.md

 ## How It Works

-The THX Deep Note follows a specific mathematical and acoustic structure:
+The THX Deep Note follows a specific mathematical and acoustic structure with configurable timing:

 ### Phase 1: Chaos (0-4 seconds)
 - 30 oscillators start at random frequencies between 200-400Hz